Top Gun: Combat Zones: Reception

 Some critics praised the visuals, but felt that the game did not take full advantage of the PS2's graphical capabilities.
-Shawn Sanders of Game Revolution was critical of the graphics, while Thompson considered them average.
+Shawn Sanders of GameRevolution was critical of the graphics, while Thompson considered them average.
 Some criticized the explosions for their poor graphical quality.
 Radcliffe considered the plane explosions unimpressive, stating that they resemble toy plane models detonated by firecrackers.

 Sanders said that the sound was probably the only decent aspect of the game.
 Edwards praised the sound effects, but was critical of the goofy elevator music.
 Tutterrow also praised the sound effects, but was critical of the music.
 Radcliffe found the use of rock music uninspired, and GamePro was critical of the "subdued" sound effects and "cheesy" guitar riffs.
 Thompson considered the music average and the sound effects generic.

 Some critics considered the GameCube version to be an improvement over its PS2 counterpart.
 Lee Skittrell of Computer and Video Games praised the improved controls and higher resolution of the GameCube version, but still found the graphics unremarkable.
 Skittrell also stated that the game was still lacking a "real sense of speed", writing that "surely tearing through canyons in a fighter jet should be far more exciting than this?"
 Skittrell believed that Star Wars: Rogue Squadron II – Rogue Leader was a superior game.

 Surette praised the GameCube version for its graphics and simple controls.
 Mirabella described the graphics, especially at low altitude, as blurry and outdated.
 Steinberg had mixed feelings about the graphics of the GameCube version, stating that the game looked better while flying at high altitude.
 He also felt that the "simple" and "expert" control settings were too easy and too difficult respectively.
 Steinberg enjoyed the sound effects of the GameCube version, but described the music as "generic techno junk".
 Mirabella criticized the mix of "cheesy" guitar ballads and "modern techno beats".
 Surette considered the sound to be below average.

 The game sold more than 350,000 units for the PlayStation 2.